Research Project: TIHTN Planning Algorithm

 In HTN planning, all initially given compound tasks have to be turned into primitive action plans by adhering the task hierarchy.
 The process is completely identical to turning the start symbol of a formal grammar into a word (a sequence of terminal symbols).
 The sole difference is that in planning, terminal symbols (actions) have preconditions and effects, so not all action sequences are executable.
 The idea in TIHTN planning is to allow arbitrary task insertion, which means that we still need to follow the production rules of the grammar, but on top of that we can insert actions into plans, thus allowing for further plans to become executable.
 Currently, no such planners exist.

 There are several possibilities on how this task can be achieved (at least three).
 All these should be implemented.
-One of them (the others are conveyed personally) is to extend the currently best-performing planner and its heuristics to deal with this more flexible (but compuationally less expressive) problem class.
+One of them (the others are conveyed personally) is to extend the currently best-performing planner and its heuristics to deal with this more flexible (but computationally less expressive) problem class.
 (An extension of this problem class is to allow for only some tasks to be inserted, but not all; which ones should be specified in the problem description.)

 Your task is: